ZYChimne/macos-in-typescript/README.md

 # macOS in TypeScript

 This is my Capstone Graduate Project for Wuhan University.
+This application is developed in Chrome and some features require Chrome to work correctly.

 ## Features
 * Built components from sratch